hytechclub/cs-102/Collections/AdditionalChallenges.md

 1. Ask the user for a number between `1` and `100`
 1. Print the fibonacci number of the number provided

-## Check if a string is a palindrome
+## Check if a String is a Palindrome
 A palindrome is defined as follows:
 >A group of characters that is the same forward as it is backwards.
 Palindromes normally do not take into account letter casing, spaces or punctuation.